 Activation: Metabolic processes go active, enzymes are activated, and stored food reserves are mobilized.

 Emergence of Radicle: First, the root appears and anchors the seedling.
-The radicle then begins to take water and nutrients.
+The radicle then begins to take in water and nutrients.

 Emergence of Plumule: The shoot is next to appear, growing directionally toward the light